 A recent study has shown that 62% of millennials want to work for organizations that value ethics and make a positive impact on the world.
 This means that if your organization utilizes ethical business practices, you may have a big leg up on your competitors when it comes to recruitment.

 It’s also going to make it much easier for you to find talented individuals who fit in with the type of culture you’re looking to build.
 This goes for both full-time employees as well as freelance and contract workers.

 Ensure Your Employees are Treated Fairly

-While a large part of running an ethical business is doing good for those outside your organization, it’s also about ensuring those within your organization are treated fairly and compassionately.
-This includes respecting their rights and providing them with the support and resources they need to succeed.
+While a large part of running an ethical business is doing good for those outside your organization, it’s also about ensuring people within your organization are treated fairly and compassionately, fostering diversity and inclusion.

-So, by running your business in an ethical way you’re also improving your employee wellness which is a key component in building a strong organizational culture.
+So, by running your business in an ethical way, you’re also improving your employee wellness which is a key component in building a strong organizational culture.

 Set an Example for the Rest of Your Team

-When people join an organization, they look to management to learn how they should act and conduct themselves.
+When people join an organization, they look to management and leadership to learn how they should act and conduct themselves.
 So naturally, the way you run your business sets a precedent for your team and will greatly influence the culture in your workplace.

 For example, a recent Gallup poll found that the number one reason employees donate to workplace fundraisers is their organizations’ mission.
-If you create a positive mission for your organization that inspires your team they’ll be more likely to follow your lead and help you create the type of culture that will lead you to success.
+If you define a positive mission for your organization, they’ll be more inspired and likely to follow your lead.
+Consequently, they will help you create the type of culture that will lead you to success.